mnemnion/zitron/doc/zitron.md

 #### 4.4.9 The `%include` directive <a id="pinclude">

 The `%include` directive specifies Zig code that is included at the top of the generated parser.
-You can include any text you want[‡] - the Zitron parser generator copies it blindly.
+You can include any text you want[^‡] - the Zitron parser generator copies it blindly.
 If you have multiple `%include` directives in your grammar file, their values are concatenated so that all `%include` code ultimately appears near the top of the generated parser, in the same order as it appeared in the grammar.

 Use the [`%code`](#pcode) directive to add code to the end of the generated parser.
+This is the only difference between the two directives.

 Zitron note: Zig, quite unlike C, is serenely unconcerned with the order in which identifiers are added to a container.
 So the existence of